circleci/circleci-docs/jekyll/_cci2/insights.md

-The CircleCI Insights feature provides a dashboard for viewing the health and usage of your repositories build processes. _Insights_ provides time-series data overviews of credit usage, success rates, pipeline duration, and other pertinent information.
+The CircleCI Insights feature provides a dashboard for viewing the health and usage of your repositories' build processes. _Insights_ provides time-series data overviews of credit usage, success rates, pipeline duration, and other pertinent information.